rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/guide.rst

 - Project build time, by requiring extra support during compilation.

-However, the |LANG| team reserves the right to reconsider and **shrink** the list in the future releases based on the feedback from the developers, and on more real-world data experiments.
+However, the |LANG| team reserves the right to reconsider and **shrink** the list in future releases based on the developer feedback and more real-world data experiments.

 |